Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-and exist.
+they just want you to be yourself and have a good time and exist.
 And I think that to me is one of the most important elements of why I love dive bars.
 Yeah.
 Yeah.
-I mean, the allure of one, someone knowing and remembering my name is, is really high up on the list.
+I mean, the allure of one, someone knowing and remembering my name is really high up on the list.
 You have that familiarity and that sense of community that is just really hard to find, especially, look,

 00:06:18